hackthenorth/hackthenorth2018-workshops/WebDev1.md

 **Workshop Goals:**

-Get partipants comfortable with using HTML & CSS to style a website as well as simple Javascript logic to interact with an API.
+Get partipants comfortable with using HTML & CSS to style a website, and using simple Javascript logic to interact with an API.

 **Description:**